charlietran01/03_week_Charlie/03_exercises.md

 ![](03_exercises_files/figure-html/unnamed-chunk-16-1.png)<!-- -->

-The plot shows a cluster of station locations where casual users depart from around 38.9, -77.04.
-This cluster is similar to the cluster in the previous graph while excluding the outlying points at -77.20 longitude.
+The plot shows a cluster of station locations where casual users depart from around 38.9, -77.03.
+This cluster is similar to the cluster in the previous graph.

 ### Spatiotemporal patterns